 "Repentance is not the punitive practice of penance but the transforming practice of facing the truth and turning away from sin."

 -- Brian Zahnd, *UNconditional?*, p.123

-You can check the dictionary for definitions for 'repentance', 'contrition', and 'absolution'.
+You can check the dictionary for definitions for 'repentance', for 'contrition', and for 'absolution'.

 A different sort of repentance - the church itself repenting to the non-churched - is featured in Donald Miller's book Blue Like Jazz, p.114-127.
 Take note of the impromptu, event-oriented nature of their 'booth'.
 In some ways it was like the event-oriented prayer booths that have been springing up all over the world.
 If we have things to say, even things we must confess as sin, we must go out to those affected by the wrong we've done, and say it to them.